bondjimbond/islandora_badges/README.md

 ## Notes

 Built by [Mark Jordan](https://github.com/mjordan) and [Brandon Weigel](https://github.com/bondjimbond) for the second iCampBC in July 2016.
+Makes heavy use of the [Islandora Altmetrics](https://github.com/Islandora/islandora_altmetrics) code written by [William Panting](https://github.com/willtp87).

 ## License